 Hurricanes are powerful storms that can devastate and completely destroy entire towns, ruining family homes and business in their path.
-Unfortunately, when living in Florida hurricanes are a frequent occurrence.
+Unfortunately, when living in Florida, hurricanes are a frequent occurrence.
 Over forty percent (40%) of the hurricanes that occur in the United States hit Florida.
-Hurricane damage annually costs the government 28 billion.
+Hurricane damage costs the government $28 billion annually.
 The amount of overall damage a hurricane causes varies year to year.

 When a hurricane damages your home, your priority is to get it fixed as quickly as possible.
 Unfortunately, your insurance company's priority is to pay out the least amount of money as possible for the claim.
 This puts you in an uncomfortable and unfair position against a large corporation.
 A hurricane damage lawyer can help you through these trying times.

 Download our free Hurricane Preparation Guide.

 How much does a hurricane damage lawyer cost?